HRNGR/DevOps/hands-on/Kubernetes/kubernetes-03-networking-service-discovery/README.md

 - Explore the service discovery options available in Kubernetes.

-- Learn different types of Services in Kubernetes.
+- Learn different types of Services in Kubernetes. ## Çalışılacak

 ## Outline